cscov/bomberman-lite/README.md

 ### Gameplay
-When the game starts, the board is set with obstacles and items randomly placed.
-The game is over when one player is killed by another.
+When the game starts, the board is set with obstacles placed.
+The game is over when one player is killed.
 When the game resets, the placement of obstacles also resets.

 ### Computer AI
 The computer player will be able to:
 - [x] move about in a random pattern
-- [x] detect bombs and move away from them when possible
-- [x] place bombs

 ### Instructions
 In addition to gameplay, users will also be able to: